tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_1.md

 Kira smiles, drying her hands on a dish towel.
 “They have English songs too, you know.”

-“You can keep Amber company,” I say, nodding toward the living room where I see Amber, who's had one too many beers, flirting unabashedly with my cousin Dan.
+“You can keep Abby company,” I say, nodding toward the living room where I see Abby, who's had one too many beers, flirting unabashedly with my cousin Dan.

 “She seems to be doing just fine,” she observes, still hesitant.